 (17.12.)
 Leaving home – our beloved Konya – is always sad.
 But there is no reason for sadness, because this place lives eternally in our hearts, and we, in sha’ Allah, will return there again.
 We will return there to meet with everything and everybody that is dear and precious for us…

-Besides, Seb-i-Arus hadn’t finished yet, and we were going to Istanbul, where we were invited for the dinner at the oldest dargha of the Kadiria order, existing since more than seven hundred years.
+Besides, Seb-i-Arus hadn’t finished yet, and we were going to Istanbul, where we were invited for the dinner at the oldest dargha of the Kadiria order, existing since more than four hundred years.
 The megapolis met us with dazzling sunshine.

 After a short rest we set out to the dargha.
 During the ferry tour along the bendy gulf of Golden Horn (turk.
 Haliç) we could see marvelous sights of Istanbul.
 Exactly at the set hour we stepped over the threshold of the oldest dargha.

-The dargha of the Kadiria order has not ceased to exist for over seven centuries and has kept the Mevlevi Sema ceremony tradition.
+The dargha of the Kadiria order has not ceased to exist for many centuries and has kept the Mevlevi Sema ceremony tradition.
 When political thawing came and the Mevlevi order could renew its activities officially, the Kadiria dargha returned the right to perform the Big Sema Ceremony to the city of Rumi, Konya.

 That festive night we became a part of the ancient mystery of the Mevlevi order – a part of the Big Sema Ceremony, performed by semazens of the Mevlevi order (Riga) and our brothers, Turkish musicians Nurullah Özdem, Hulusi Özbay, Ahmet Cavit Altınkaynak and Harun Korkmaz.
 This will remain with us forever.